material-components/material-components-ios/contributing/contributor_guides/releasing.md

 Verify that the unit tests do not fail.

+Build and run the catalog and demo applications:

+    scripts/build_all_pod_projects

+Identify why any failures occurred and resolve them before continuing.

 ### Push the release branch early and often

 Push `release-candidate` to GitHub as you make necessary changes.
 This allows other people and